How to become an Extraordinary Minister of Holy Communion

 • Being in full compliance with the norms of the Safe Environment Program of the Diocese of Bridgeport.

-3. Upon completion of the required formation, each candidate will be given a letter of authorization by the Bishop which will allow him or her to serve in their respective parishes for a period of three years.
+4. Upon completion of the required formation, you will be given a letter of authorization by the Bishop which will allow you to serve in your respective parishes for a period of five years.

 Secondary Mandates

-Additional mandates can be requested for those who wish to serve in multiple parishes and/or nursing homes, retirement communities, hospitals, etc. Each additional mandate request must include the approval of the pastor and/or chaplain at the secondary sites.
+If you'd like to serve in multiple parishes and/or nursing homes, retirement communities, hospitals, etc. you will need a secondary mandate.
+Each additional mandate request must include the approval of the pastor and/or chaplain at the secondary sites.
 A form to request an additional mandate can be downloaded here.

 When you are ready to register for LEAD and get started, click below.